Keeping your brain mentally active is really beneficial in the long run for reducing the risk of developing different types of dementia

-Older people that frequently tried puzzles had better short-term memory capabilities and verbal reasoning of someone much younger.
-For example, older people who regularly did word puzzles had the brain function of someone 10 years younger compared to their actual age.
+Older people that frequently undertook puzzles had better short-term memory capabilities and the verbal reasoning of someone much younger.
+For example, older people who regularly did word puzzles had the brain function of someone ten years younger compared to their actual age.

 The word puzzle study concluded that there was a close relationship between the frequency of puzzle use by people aged 50 and over and the quality of their cognitive function.